- Amazon S3 Source

 When adding a source, if you have more than one logical (non-Elasticsearch) index in your organization, select the index in which the retrieved content will be stored (see Leverage Many Coveo Indexes).
 If your organization only has one index, this drop-down menu isn’t visible and you have no decision to make.

-When you create the source, we recommend checking the Create an API key box to get an API key with appropriate privileges to authorize a process and send information to the source.
+When you create the source, we recommend also creating an API key with appropriate privileges to authorize a process and send information to the source.
 This option is available at source creation only.

 “Content Security” Tab